Andi-Tafilaj/GhanaFuneralBot/README.md

+# Attention!!!
+This bot is temporary offline, DM me on Discord for help setting up! shaftAndi#5802

 # Ghana Funeral Bot
 A Discord Bot that takes 7 tokens to mass join 1 voice channel to play Astronomia